Tyrceo/Hiring-Test-Booking/README.md

   - Value for money (vfm)
   - Free WiFi (wifi).

-**`hotel_review`**
+**`hotel_reviews`**\
-Contains the reviews associated to each hotel, including review date, scoring and information about the reviewer among others things
+Contains the reviews associated to each hotel, including review date, scoring and information about the reviewer among others things.

 ## What is Geocoding?